Seneca-BSA/bsa/docs/sea700/lab3.md

         cd ~/ros_ws/src
         catkin_create_pkg cpp_pubsub std_msgs roscpp

-    Your terminal will return a message verifying the creation of your package `cpp_pubsub` and all its necessary files and folders.
+    Your terminal will return a message verifying the creation of your package `cpp_pubsub` and all its necessary files and directories.

     `catkin_create_pkg` requires that you give it a `package_name` and optionally a list of dependencies on which that package depends: `catkin_create_pkg <package_name> [depend1] [depend2] [depend3]`